 - Complete a recognised Bachelor or Master’s Level dietetic qualification

 - Complete a minimum of 30 hours per year of continuing professional development

 - Adhere to the Dietitians Australia Code of Professional Conduct and Statement of Ethical Practice

 - Comply with audit requirements.

 Please note that dietitians may call themselves nutritionists, but a nutritionist may not call themselves a dietitian.
-Only dietitians that are accredited by Dietitians Association are eligible for Medicare and other government funding.
+Only dietitians that are accredited by Dietitians Australia are eligible for Medicare and other government funding.